Elmer Moller

 Elmer Møller Bio

 Elmer Møller (born 9 July 2003) is a Danish professional tennis player.
-He has achieved a career-high ATP singles ranking of No. 102, reached on 14 July 2025, and a doubles ranking of No. 899, achieved on 26 June 2023.
-Møller is currently recognized as the No. 2 singles player from Denmark and represents his country in the Davis Cup, where he holds a win-loss record of 1–2.
+He has a career-high ATP singles ranking of No. 102, achieved on 14 July 2025, and a doubles ranking of No. 899, achieved on 26 June 2023.
+He is currently the No. 2 singles player from Denmark.
+Møller represents Denmark at the Davis Cup, where he holds a 1–2 win-loss record.
+Standing 1.83 m tall, he plays right-handed with a two-handed backhand.

 Early Life and Background